 All relationships need a little pick-me-up sometimes—even the best ones.
 To that end, YourTango has compiled a list of 101 ways to reconnect with your significant other, right now.
 Whether you'd like to increase intimacy, find a thoughtful way to say "I love you," or just show your honey some gratitude, we're sure you'll find something useful in the list below.

 Today we bring you two studies about marital satisfaction.
 It is, in fact, possible to have a happy marriage!
 Read on to find out how… An ongoing study by the National Institutes of Health suggests that a yearly "marriage checkup" could help people's unions—and bodies—stay healthy.
 Another way to improve a marriage?
 Kick out the kids!
 According to a UC Berkley study, women see improvements in their marriages after their children have moved out of the house.

+Like other relationship guides, How To Improve Your Marriage Without Talking About It, written by Oprah-approved therapists Patricia Love and Steven Stosny, promotes tolerance through understanding.
 Instead of pushing conversations peppered with "I feel..." statements and listening techniques, the authors recommend couples zip their lips and focus on improving the wordless connection between them.
 The claim is that men falter in relationships because of shame and women because of fear, and discussion only makes these differences more apparent and divisive.